-- 1. Explain how you came to know Jesus as your Savior, including the Scriptural basis for your salvation and what in your life indicates that you are walking with the Lord. - 2.
-What do you believe are the characteristics of an effective Christian Counselor? - 3.
+- Explain how you came to know Jesus as your Savior, including the Scriptural basis for your salvation and what in your life indicates that you are walking with the Lord. - 2.
+What do you believe are the characteristics necessary for a Christian to be an effective professional counselor? - 3.
 How will the Corban Counseling Program help you accomplish your professional and personal goals? - 4.
 Applicants must submit a criminal background check prior to acceptance to the Program.
 A packet of forms is available from the Graduate Admissions Office.

-General Guidelines and Conditions for Admission into the Counseling Program The Counselor Program faculty has adopted the following specific principles and conditions for admission and retention in the program:
+General Guidelines and Conditions for Admission into the Counseling Program The Counselor Education Program faculty has adopted the following specific principles and conditions for admission and retention in the program:

-- a.
-Applicants are sought from a variety of groups and cultures within society.
-Admissions policies and procedures are designed to foster the identification and selection of all prospective students who possess the potential for Master level work in counseling-to the extent of looking beyond the more traditional criteria when advisable and possible. - b.
-Applicants are sought who have demonstrated a commitment to the profession of counseling and to the specific counseling areas emphasized at Corban through interest, preparation, and experience. - c.
-The Counseling Faculty has the responsibility for the selection of Masters' Candidates and has established admission criteria consistent with and in excess of those of Corban College & Graduate School. - d.
+- Applicants are sought from a variety of groups and cultures within society.
+Admissions policies and procedures are designed to foster the identification and selection of all prospective students who possess the potential for Master level work in counseling-to the extent of looking beyond the more traditional criteria when advisable and possible. - Applicants are sought who have demonstrated a commitment to the profession of counseling and to the specific counseling areas emphasized at Corban through interest, preparation, and experience.

+- The Counselor Education Faculty has the responsibility for the selection of Masters' Candidates and has established admission criteria consistent with and in excess of those of Corban University. - 4.
 Counseling students enrolled in the Master's Degree are required to participate as clients in an individual or group counseling experience.
-On-going student emotional and psychological well-being is paramount for continuation in the program. - e.
-The faculty of the Counseling Program subscribe to the ethical standards of the American Counseling Association (ACA).
+On-going student emotional and psychological well-being is paramount for continuation in the program. - The faculty of the Counselor Education Program subscribe to the ethical standards of the American Counseling Association (ACA).
 Consistent with these standards, students may not independently offer mental health diagnosis, counseling, or consultation services, either gratis or for remuneration.
 If it should come to the attention of the faculty that a student is offering such services, a committee appointed for this purpose will conduct an investigation of the student's activities.
-The committee will present its findings and recommendations to the staff for decision on retention of the student in the program.
+The committee will present its findings and recommendations to the staff for decision on retention of the student in the program. - If accepted to the Counselor Education Program, Applicants must complete a criminal background check before the end of their first semester of coursework.